-&lt;sup>1 For the purposes of this Complaint, the use of the term "misdemeanors" is intended to include all misdemeanors as well as non-criminal violations and infractions.
+1 For the purposes of this Complaint, the use of the term "misdemeanors" is intended to include all misdemeanors as well as non-criminal violations and infractions.

 - 2. Each day, hundreds of people arrive at Bronx Criminal Court to wait for their day in court.
 Appearances are not scheduled for a particular hour or window of time, so everyone has to arrive at the beginning of the day.
 Arrest warrants may be issued for latecomers.
 People sit in packed courtrooms for hours-sometimes all day-waiting for their cases to be called.
 They take the entire day off of work; they miss school and doctors' appointments; they rely on neighbors to watch their kids.
 When their case is finally called and they stand before a judge, the appearance usually lasts less than a few minutes, and the case is perfunctorily adjourned for another date. - 3.
 Adjournment after adjournment, people wait for hours to see a judge only to be told to come back yet another day.
 The months often turn into years.
 People's lives are put on hold as their fate hangs in the balance.
 The process can feel interminable. - 4.
-For Sarah Bello, it took 1,166 days and 33 court dates-30 of which were scheduled trial dates-before the charges against her were adjourned in contemplation of dismissal.
-For Joseph Bermudez, it took 1,258 days and 38 court dates before he could get his day in court, have a trial, and be acquitted.
+For Sarah Bello, it took 1,166 days and 33 court dates-30 of which were scheduled trial dates-before the charges against her were adjourned in contemplation of dismissal.2 For Joseph Bermudez, it took 1,258 days and 38 court dates before he could get his day in court, have a trial, and be acquitted.
 At least 16 times, both sides were ready for trial, but there were no misdemeanor trial courtrooms ("Trial Parts") available.
 John Carridice waited 1,009 days and had 20 court dates before he finally got a trial and was acquitted.
 Though their cases were ultimately resolved in their favor, the damage inflicted by Court Delay-jobs and opportunities lost, lives disrupted, and relationships strained-had already been done.
+For those still in the system, and those who may be, the harm continues.

-&lt;sup>2 Ms. Bello's name has been changed for the purposes of this complaint in order to protect her privacy as a victim of domestic violence.
+2 Ms. Bello's name has been changed for the purposes of this complaint in order to protect her privacy as a victim of domestic violence.

 - 5. These experiences are commonplace in Bronx Criminal Court.
 At the beginning of 2016, there were 2,378 misdemeanor cases that had been pending for over 365 days, and 538 cases that had been pending for over two years.
 In 2014, it took twice as long to resolve an average misdemeanor case in Bronx Criminal Court's All Purpose Parts ("AP Parts")-the high-volume courtrooms that handle pre-trial misdemeanor matters-as contemplated by the New York State Unified Court System (the "New York Courts") guidelines. - 6.
 There are hundreds of misdemeanor cases scheduled for trial each week in which both sides are ready to proceed.
 But trials scarcely happen.
 The Trial Parts often sit locked and empty.
 In 2015, there were over 45,000 misdemeanor arraignments in the Bronx, but only 98 misdemeanor trials.
 In an average week in Bronx Criminal Court, more than 800 new misdemeanor cases enter the system, but fewer than two are resolved by trial. - 7.
-The few people who manage to exercise their right to trial in misdemeanor cases wait on average 642 days for a non-jury bench trial and an astonishing 827 days for a jury trial.
+The few people who manage to exercise their right to trial in misdemeanor cases wait on average 688 days for a non-jury bench trial and an astonishing 897 days for a jury trial.
 For many, the wait is far longer. - 8.
-New York's speedy trial statute requires prosecutors to be ready for trial within 90 days of arraignment for class A misdemeanors, 60 days for class B misdemeanors, and 30 days for non-criminal violations.
-Time waiting for trial is not counted against these statutory limits, however, if it is attributable to Court Delay, such as when there are no Trial Parts
+New York's speedy trial statute requires prosecutors to be ready for trial within 90 days of arraignment for class A misdemeanors, 60 days for class B misdemeanors, and 30